10 Highest Grossing A24 Movies Of All Time: Talk To Me To Hereditary

 A group of friends stumble upon a dark and forbidden secret – learning how to summon spirits using a preserved and embalmed hand.
 Initially intrigued by the thrilling prospect, things take a sinister turn when one of them pushes the boundaries too far, eventually releasing nightmarish and malevolent supernatural forces.

 Talk to Me became the second-highest-grossing A24 film of all time in 2023 and dethroned Hereditary as the production house’s highest-grossing horror film.
-Additionally, a sequel titled Talk 2 Me is already in the works with Danny and Michael Philippou returning as co-directors and a script written by Danny and Bill Hinzman.
+Additionally, a sequel titled Talk 2 Me is already in the works with Danny and Michael Philippou returning as co-directors and working on a script co-written by Danny and Bill Hinzman.

 IMDb rating: 7.2